-The demanding X-Line powered by CONTI is located on the northern side of Schattberg mountain which guarantees not only a steep terrain, but also a great view of Saalbach.
+The demanding X-Line is located on the northern side of Schattberg mountain which guarantees not only a steep terrain, but also a great view of Saalbach.
 With a length of over six kilometres and an altitude difference of 1,025 metres, X-Line twists from the mountain station to the valley station of Schattberg mountain, making it one of the longest freeride routes in Europe.
 From full-blooded Enduro riders to downhill crack bikers – everyone gets their money’s worth.
 Northshore elements and a stream with a wooden bridge which can also be jumped over, rocky passages, tricky root areas, a spectacular road gap and many more are among the absolute highlights.
 Thus, the X-Line does more than live up to its reputation as an intense, technical and demanding trail.
 After the first ride, you quickly get accustomed to the very special rhythm of this very popular trail.

 #5: Pro line